Insurance Technology: 11 Disruptive Ideas to Transform Traditional Insurance Company with Machine Learning, APIs, Blockchain, and Telematics

 Have you ever tried to check your insurance claim status?
 It often requires several calls, some emails, or even visiting an agent to get claim status details.
 Lack of web presence equals lower customer satisfaction.
 Today, nearly 61 percent of customers prefer to monitor their application status with digital tools.

 While some insurance carriers have made significant modifications courtesy of disruptive digitalization (we’ve already discussed this topic in our whitepaper), most companies trail behind.
 And the chasm between modern insurtech agencies and traditional ones is deepening.
-Disruption caused by Haven Life is a prime example.
+The disruption caused by Haven Life is a prime example.
 The company reduced time to process applications from what was usually 1-2 weeks to 20 minutes via their website’s online questionnaire.

 In 2016, insurers spent nearly $187.3 billion on IT, accounting for 25.7 percent of the whole of financial services spending.
 The total, nevertheless, is still quite low with legacy system complexity only slowing innovation.
 According to McKinsey, nine out of ten insurance companies identified legacy software and infrastructure as barriers for digitalization.
 As a result, the large industry – which in the US accounts for $1.2 trillion – needs to urgently change the ways of business development.
 It’s clear that the make-insurance-great-again mission heavily depends today on technology adoption.